Healthy eating and “humanocracy” – the making of Russia’s biggest food brand

 Image: Vkusvill.

 A workplace where everyone is an associate, without dress codes, fines, bosses, or budgets sounds rather utopian.
 But does Vkusvill have any evidence that this model is more effective than the traditional management structure?
 Alasheev shrugged.
-“This model allowed us to build the largest food brand in Russia.
-This model allowed us to build a company which will generate more than $2bn of revenue this year.
-And this has all been done from scratch, profitable from day one.
+"This model allowed us to build the largest food brand in Russia.
+This model allowed us to build a company from scratch, profitable from day one.
 It was paid completely with our own money.
 We have no bank debt, and we always raise money in the company.
-So that’s evidence in itself.”
+So that's evidence in itself."

 Another virtue of the Beyond Taylor management system is the agility it brings.
 As a foodtech brand working with huge data sets, quick responses to subtle market changes are of the essence for Vkusvill.
 When the company had to scale up its online offering in response to the pandemic, for example, it managed to bring its share of online sales from zero to thirty percent in just a year.
 Alasheev attributes this feat of logistics to a nimble, people-oriented model.
 "It's not bureaucracy, but humanocracy.
 We didn't need to re-write the job descriptions, to re-arrange our departments or re-negotiate a new set of KPIs.
 We could jump straight into the task."